joaotavora/sly/README.md

 Lisp level to be accepted to SLIME, given its current focus on stability (for the record, I find this perfectly reasonable).
 The new features such as multiple inspectors cannot be realized well using only the existing "contrib" system.
-Finally, SLY frees itself from the Emacs 23 shackles and supports Emacs 24.3 only allowing for much cleaner code and liberal use of lexical binding.
+Finally, SLY frees itself from the shackles of Emacs 23 and supports Emacs 24.3+ only, allowing for much cleaner code and liberal use of lexical binding.

 The list of technical reasons is bigger than this though, and you can read up on